Recognition signal

 From case to support

-Use a session when the issue is still mixed, a sprint when material is needed for a meeting or report, or advisory when similar questions keep returning.
+Use an initial structuring session when the issue is still mixed, a decision-material sprint when material is needed soon, or scoped advisory support when similar questions keep returning.

 Support shape